Moon Knight (miniseries): Development

 In August 2019, Marvel Studios announced at the D23 conference that a series based on Moon Knight was being developed for the streaming service Disney+.
-That November, Jeremy Slater was hired to serve as the head writer and executive producer of the series, which consists of six 40–50 minute episodes.
+That November, Jeremy Slater was hired to serve as the head writer and executive producer of the series, which consists of six 40–50-minute episodes.
 Egyptian director Mohamed Diab was set to direct four episodes in October 2020, as well as executive produce the series.
 Marvel had approached him "out of the blue" to present a pitch for Moon Knight, which includes Egyptian mythology and characters that the superhero is associated with in the comics.
 Diab and his writer-producer wife Sarah Goher put together a 200-page document outlining their vision for the series, which included their intention to depict Egypt and Egyptian people in a more positive way than they felt had been done in previous Hollywood productions.
 Diab elaborated that American films and series often used Orientalist stereotypes such as portraying Egyptian people as exotic "guides and desert wanderers" or ignoring the fact that the Giza pyramids are beside Cairo, a modern city.
 He wanted to portray Egyptians as "normal human beings" and Egypt as a "normal place" like modern America, while also hiring other Egyptian crewmembers to work on the series.
 He added that the series would be "hard, serious and about big topics" like many of his previous feature films.
+Slater stated that following Diab's hiring, Marvel Studios decided to go "in a different direction", with Diab bringing on his own writers, diverging the series' story from what Slater and his writing team envisioned.
 By November 2020, director duo Justin Benson and Aaron Moorhead were asked to create a pitch for the series, after previously having had discussions with Marvel Studios about finding a project to work on together.
 They joined the series to direct the other two episodes in January 2021, working alongside Diab to ensure a consistent approach to the series.
 Marvel Studios' Feige, Louis D'Esposito, Victoria Alonso, Brad Winderbaum, and Grant Curtis also serve as executive producers along with star Oscar Isaac, with Goher as a consulting producer, and Nick Pepin as the production and development manager for the series.
+The budget for the series was $147.9 million.

-In February 2021, Feige said some of Marvel's series, including Moon Knight and She-Hulk: Attorney at Law, were being developed with the potential to have additional seasons made, in contrast to series like WandaVision (2021), which were developed as limited events that lead into feature films instead.
+In February 2021, Feige said some of Marvel's series, including Moon Knight and She-Hulk: Attorney at Law (2022), were being developed with the potential to have additional seasons made, in contrast to series like WandaVision (2021), which were developed as limited events that lead into feature films instead.
 A year later, Isaac referred to Moon Knight as a limited series, while Diab was unsure whether the series would continue.